mrdobson/SENSIP_2021_REU/README.md

 Quantum Neural Network Benchmarking for SENSIP Lab at ASU

 The preferred way of presenting programs from the Qiskit quantum software dev kit is through Jupyter Notebooks.
-Several varieties andattempts at training a quantum neural network on the MNIST dataset are present in the jpnb folder.
+Several varieties and attempts at training a quantum neural network on the MNIST dataset are present in the jpnb folder.